-In the competitive business world, using data to its best advantage becomes very essential.
-In this course, students will learn how to utilize internal and external data to measure, analyze and predict operational risks business are encountering beside financial, market and credit risks.
-In this course students develop their ability to identify macro and micro level risk and evaluate risk management programs, policies, and strategies.
-Students will be able to analyze real business optimization problems and submit recommendations helpful for decision makers.
+In the competitive business world, using data to its best advantage becomes essential.
+In this course, students will learn how to utilize internal and external data to measure, analyze, and predict operational risks businesses are encountering besides financial, market, and credit risks.
+In this course, students develop their ability to identify macro and micro level risk and evaluate risk management programs, policies, and strategies.
+Students will be able to analyze real business optimization problems and submit recommendations helpful for decision-makers.